ktsiddiqua/SQAT06/README.md

 Cucumber-js :: (cucumber for javaScript)

-    Cucumber is a testing framwork, helps with writing tests (scenario as acceptance criteria) in BDD (Behavior Driven Development) using Gherkin syntax (Feature, Scenario, Given, When, Then, so on) and then writing tests according to it.
+    Cucumber is a testing framwork, helps with writing tests (scenario as acceptance criteria) in BDD (Behavior Driven Development) using Gherkin syntax (Feature, Scenario, Given, When, Then, so on) and then writing tests code according to it.
     For cucumber required is 'features' directory - it includes 4 types of files-

     1) a Feature file : 'sign_scenario.feature' extention File